Carreau/one-extra-fact/README.md

 ### Step 2: Brainstorming

 1. What questions will this course answer?
-   1. How should I organize a research software project?
-   1. How should I manage my data, code, and reports?
+   1. How can I manage data, code, and reports?
-   1. How can I build more software in less time and with less effort?
+   1. How can I build software faster?
-   1. How can I tell if my software is working correctly?
+   1. How can I tell if my software is correct?
-   1. How can I visualize my work?
-   1. How can I get and use other people's data?
-   1. How can I make my work more reproducible?
+   1. How can I make my work reproducible?
-   1. How can I publish my work in less time and with less effort?
+   1. How can I share data and software with others?
-   1. How can I use other people's software and make it easy for people to use mine?
-   1. How can I keep track of what I've done and what I still need to do?
-   1. How can I make my programs faster?
-   1. How can I use clusters, the cloud, and other hardware?
 1. What concepts and techniques will learners meet?
    1. Organize and manipulate tabular data in a spreadsheet.
    1. Manage and process files with the Unix shell.
    1. Process tabular data in Python.
-   1. Program defensively.
+   1. Program iteratively and defensively.
-   1. Hashing.
-   1. Iterative development.
-   1. Embed documentation (docstrings).
+   1. Embed documentation in code.
    1. Name and organize the files in a project systematically.
-   1. Track work with Git.
+   1. Track work with Git using a branching workflow.
-   1. Use a branch-per-feature workflow.
+   1. Share work with GitHub using pull requests.
    1. Make work reproducible using Make.
-   1. Test Python programs with Pytest.
+   1. Write tests with PyTest.
-   1. Install and create packages with Pip.
+   1. Install packages with Pip.
    1. Do numerical computing with NumPy.
+   1. Do statistics with Pandas.
    1. Visualize data with Altair.
    1. Process text with regular expressions.
    1. Write queries in SQL.
-   1. Do statistics with Pandas.
-   1. Get data using HTTP and REST APIs (or by scraping if need be).
-   1. Connect to remote computers using SSH.
+   1. Fetch remote data using Requests.
-   1. Parallelize a map-reduce problem using GNU Parallel.
-   1. Do large-scale computing in the cloud.
-   1. Share work using GitHub and Travis.
-   1. Create and publish a static website using [Pelican][pelican].
+   1. Create and publish a static website using GitHub.
    1. Use ORCIDs and DOIs to identify authors, reports, and data.
 1. What technologies, packages, or functions will learners use?
    1. Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.